How To Write A Call For Artists [The Only Guide You’ll Ever Need]

 - Residencies – remote live-in spaces for creating art

 - Requests for proposals – paid art projects

 If you need some ideas, click here to browse our archives for over 500 call for artists samples!

 2. Plan Your Promotion Strategy

-We recommend announcing and publishing your calls for artists between three months and one month in advance of the deadline.
+Announcing and publish your calls for artists between three months and one month in advance of the deadline.
 Artists will apply either right away or last minute, giving them enough time to think it through is critical.
 Posting at least one month in advance is beneficial for your online presence.
 Over three months, your listing will be indexed by Google and given the necessary time for your followers to share and repost.

 Plan to make announcements on other channels between the first announcement and the deadline.
 Artists find out about opportunities through a variety of channels and are often loyal to only one or two.
-It is important to pace out the announcements.
-That way, you are receiving a regular influx of new participants over a period of time.
+It is important to space out the announcements.
+That way, you are receiving a regular influx of new participants over a period of time and have time to interact with propspective participants.
 Make one more push through each channel during the last four weeks to catch the stragglers.

 There are some exceptions when you may want to announce and publish a year in advance.
 These include residencies that require substantial planning prior to participating and popular annual events which fill far in advance.